-Having a “cuppa and a chat”, is a favorite pastime of the Irish people.
-A cup of Irish tea in Gaelic is ‘cuppan tae” or the more English version “cuppa tay”.
+Having a “cuppa and a chat”, is a favourite pastime of the Irish people.
+A cup of Irish tea in Gaelic is ‘cuppa tae” or the more English version “cuppa tay”.

 As soon as you enter an Irish home you will hear “Would you like a cup of tea?”
 “Oh, why not?”
 Tea is a conversation starter, a chance to sit and listen, in some circles a chance for a bit of gossip and no doubt a laugh.

 Have you heard the expression ” A cuppa tea in the hand?’
 It is another rather odd Irish custom to offer a Cuppa tea in the hand when the hostess of a house doesn’t want to push the visitor to sit down for Tea.

 It means she knows the person is busy and she doesn’t mind if the visitor drinks the Tea quickly as it were – on the run!
 The hidden intent is that the guest does sit down for a lengthy chat and gossip of course.